+How do you begin the conversation about preplanning?
 Click here for tips to begin the conversation.

 Whether you’re sharing plans for your own final arrangements with loved ones, or encouraging loved ones to make and share their plans with you, the conversation about planning ahead is an important one that every family should have.
 While no one wants to think about their death or the death of a loved one any sooner than they must, having the conversation in advance alleviates the need for potentially more unpleasant or difficult conversations in the future.

-Benefits of Pre-Planning
+Benefits of Preplanning

-- Between 70 and 75 decisions are made within the first 24-48 hours of death.
-It’s difficult to think rationally while making so many decisions within days of losing someone, pre-planning gives yourself, family and friends peace of mind.
-Pre-planning gives your loved ones direction of your wants and desires.
+- Peace of Mind - Between 70 and 75 decisions are made within the first 24-48 hours after death.
+It’s difficult to think rationally while making so many decisions within days of losing someone.
+Preplanning gives you, your family and friends peace of mind and information about your wants and desires.

-- Be sure to keep your paperwork in a safe place such as a safety deposit box or home safe.
+- Convenience - It’s easy.
+Anyone can do it, and you can change your mind at any time.
+Be sure to keep your paperwork in a safe place, such as a safety deposit box or home safe.

-Begin the Pre-Planning Process
+Begin the preplanning process

-- Call 814.237.2712 to schedule an appointment with a Funeral Director.
+- Call 814.237.2712 to schedule an appointment with a funeral director.